-- type: validation
+- Type: validation

-- description: For data fields, to define the level of detail displayed
+- Description: For ticket, customer and resource fields of type DATE.
+To define the level of detail displayed

-- values:
+- Values:

 - date (default): Show date without time.

 - date-time: Show date with time.

 - only-time: Show only time, no date.

 email